NVIDIA-Omniverse/usd-plugin-samples/README.md

 You can change any of these options per-plugin by specifying values for each of the above keys in the `repo.toml` file section of the specific plugin.
 In particular, many choose to specify `install_root` explicitly and leave the others as their defaults relative to this path.

-When the option `generate_buildfile_format` is on, each plugin is required to specify the files that will be used to build the library the build file will be generated for.
-This requires the following options to be defined:
+When the option `generate_plugin_buildfiles` is on, each plugin is required to specify the files that will be used to build the library the build file will be generated for.
+This requires at minimum the following options to be defined (all paths relative to `generate_dir`, which defaults to `plugin_dir` if not specified explicitly):

-- `public_headers`: a list of paths (relative to `plugin_dir`) that denote the header files that should be included in the generated project and which should also be copied to the specified `include_dir` during the build step.
-If using this option for schemas, the paths must be relative to `generate_dir`.
+- `public_headers`: a list of paths that denote the header files that should be included in the generated project and which should also be copied to the specified `include_dir` during the build step.
-- `private_headers` a list of paths (relative to `plugin_dir`) that denote header files that should be included in the generated project but which should _not_ be copied to `include_dir`.
-If using this option for schemas, the paths must be relative to `generate_dir`.
+- `private_headers` a list of paths that denote header files that should be included in the generated project but which should _not_ be copied to `include_dir`.
-- `cpp_files`: a list of paths (relative to `plugin_dir`) that denote cpp files that should be included in the generated project that contribute source for the library that will be built.
+- `cpp_files`: a list of paths that denote cpp files that should be included in the generated project that contribute source for the library that will be built.
-- `resource_files`: a list of paths (relative to `plugin_dir` for general plugins, or `generate_dir` for schemas specifically) that denote files that should be included as resources that will be copied to the specified `resources_dir` during the build step.
+- `resource_files`: a list of paths that denote files that should be included as resources that will be copied to the specified `resources_dir` during the build step.
 At minimum, this typically includes the `plugInfo.json` file for your plugin.

+If your plugin also requires a Python module to be built, an additional set of options must be provided (all paths relative to `generate_dir`, which defaults to `plugin_dir` if not specified explicitly):

+- `module_dir`: Path relative to `install_root` where the Python library will be built to and python module files copied
+- `pymodule_cpp_files`: A list of C++ file paths that will be compiled into the Python module library
+- `pymodule_files`: A list of python files to include in the Python module distribution.
+These files will be copied to the target `module_dir` with relative paths retained.

+Note that in the case of schemas (see below), the generated files will be automatically added to the appropriate list above to be included in the respective C++ or Python libraries.

 When using `premake`, you may also specify the directory to which the output of the `premake` files are generated.